kfkonrad/klone/README.md

 ### `[domain_alias]`

 In `[domain_alias]` you can alias domains to arbitrary strings.
 This allows you to change the part of the repo's path that's calculated from the URL.
-By default this is the first part of the FQDN up until the first dot, e.g. `github.com` -> `github` or `foo.example.com` -> foo.
+By default the domain is extracted by removing the TLD (last part after the final dot):

+- `github.com` → `github`
+- `gitlab.org` → `gitlab`
+- `git.company.com` → `git.company`
+- `gitlab.company.co.uk` → `gitlab.company.co` (note: TLDs with dots in them (like `.co.uk`) are not treated specially,
+  resulting in the `.co` suffix in this example)

+This ensures subdomains are preserved, avoiding path collisions between different hosting instances.

 The format for this is `<domain> = "my-alias"`.